Abscess

 MyPathologyReport

-Abscesses can be caused by infection (in particular bacterial infections), trauma, inflammatory conditions, or obstruction of an organ or tissue.
+An abscess can be caused by infection (in particular bacterial infections), trauma, inflammatory conditions, or obstruction of an organ or tissue.
 An abscess can also be seen in the tissue surrounding a tumour.
-In this situation, the abscess may represent the immune system’s attempt to contain the growing tumour or may result from the spillage of material from the tumour into the surrounding tissue.
+In this situation, the condition may represent the immune system’s attempt to contain the growing tumour or may result from material spilling out of the tumour into the surrounding tissue.

 Acute inflammation